antonyharfield/Laravel5-Vagrant/readme.md

 * `vagrant up` starts the virtual machine and provisions it
 * `vagrant halt` attempts a graceful shutdown of the machine and will need to be brought back with `vagrant up`
 * `vagrant ssh` gives you shell access to the virtual machine

+### Sass in Laravel 5

+Laravel 5 comes with a default app.scss file ready for editing.
+Puppet provisions all the necessary tools for auto-compiling your scss file to css.
+To start the auto-compiling, you need to run gulp:

+* First, `vagrant ssh` to get into the VM, then `cd /var/www`.
+* Run `gulp watch` to watch your scss file and get it auto compiled.

 ## Production deployment